openshift-labs/learn-katacoda/introduction/federated-clusters/04-deploying-a-federated-app.md

-At this point we have the Kubefed Control Plane up and running with both clusters registered.
+At this point we have the KubeFed Control Plane up and running with both clusters registered.

 Now we are going to deploy a federated application.
 This application is a nginx web server serving a welcome page.
 Despite its simplicity, it will help us to understand how federation works.